Requirement | Functional Purpose | Regulatory Basis | HII comment/support | Resource |

 - Medium and large employers - 20 employees or more

-• Section 52SIRA have developed Guidelines for workplace return to work programs to assist employers developing their RTW Program.
-HII have developed templates based on these guidelines to support Venues in meeting this obligation.
-Templates can be downloaded from our website, or our WHS portal HIISafe. a “Have you been injured at work” poster Employers are to provide their workers with relevant information required so workers understand the process should they look to lodge a Workers Compensation claim.
+Requirement Functional Purpose Regulatory Basis HII comment/support Resource “Have you been injured at work” poster Employers are to provide their workers with relevant information required so workers understand the process should they look to lodge a Workers Compensation claim.
 WIM Act 1998

 • Section 231